sujaybhowmick/atlassian-tools-monitoring/metricbeat-jolokia-module-configuration-guide.md

    ```

-   > To add more mbean and attributes provided by Jira, you can use JConsole, some propertities of MBean are specific to Java Virtual Machine running on the host.
-Hence based on the Runtime some properities may differ for example GarbageCollector and JVM properties.
-If you want to monitor those then you will need use JConsole for Query what is available.
+   > To add more mbean and attributes provided by Jira, you can use JConsole.
+Some properties of MBean are specific to Java Virtual Machine (JVM) running on the host.
+Hence based on the JVM runtime  some properities may differ.
+For example GarbageCollector and JVM properties.
+If you want to monitor these then you will need use JConsole to Query and analyse what is available.

 4. Enable the `Jolokia` metricbeat module